PotentialKillScreen/PokemonMaster/README.md

 Also included are images of the final product, including the board, box, cards, tokens and other miscellaneous stuff.

-Finally the current version of the [rulebook](https://github.com/PotentialKillScreen/PokemonMaster/blob/main/Rules.pdf) is included, though it is written for the creator and not pedagogical enough to teach effiencently teach the game to a beginner.
+Finally, the current version of the [rulebook](https://github.com/PotentialKillScreen/PokemonMaster/blob/main/Rules.pdf) is included, though it is tailored for the creator and is not clear or detailed enough to effectively teach the game to a beginner.

 ### Method
 I have used the program nanDeck to automate the creation of the cards and the tokens of the game.
 This means that instead of making an image for each card and token I instead write code